Ben-Rapkin-Oberlin/Social-Media-Network-Optimization/Readme.md

 ### Overview

-Currently work is being done on implementing an actor critic model with the clustering action space.
-Recluster needs testing on non-diagonal matrices, the training loop needs some edits, and the models need tailoring.
-For more details see AC_New/TODO.txt
+Currently work is being done on implementing an actor critic model with clustering action space.
+For details on current development see AC_New/TODO.txt

 To run